wso2/docs-is/en/asgardeo/docs/references/production-checklist/readiness-check.md

 - Configure logo, favicon, and side images.
 - Configure the heading text.
-- Customize branding styles to UIs provided by Asgardeo provided according to your organization’s branding guidelines.
+- Customize branding styles to UIs provided by Asgardeo provided according to your organization's branding guidelines.

 **Advanced**
 To ensure the readiness of the advanced branding of your organizations: